wp-plugins/two-factor-authentication/readme.txt

 = 1.1.5 - 07/Apr/2015 =

-* FEATURE: Admin users (Premium version - ) can show codes belonging to other users, and activate or de-activate TFA for other users.
+* FEATURE: Admin users (Premium version) can show codes belonging to other users, and activate or de-activate TFA for other users.
 * PREMIUM: Premium version has now been released: https://www.simbahosting.co.uk/s3/product/two-factor-authentication/.
 Features emergency codes, personal support, and more short-codes allowing you to custom-design your own front-end page for users.
 * TWEAK: Premium version now contains support link to the proper place (not to wordpress.org's free forum)
 * TWEAK: Added a constant, TWO_FACTOR_DISABLE.
 Define this in your wp-config.php to disable all TFA requirements.